-Universal Orlando has so much to offer for a family vacation including amazing resort hotels, three epic theme parks and endless dining options.
+Universal Resort Orlando has so much to offer for a family vacation, including amazing resort hotels, three epic theme parks, and endless dining options.

 While the Wizarding World Of Harry Potter is a Universal Orlando highlight, it isn’t the only exciting land within the Universal theme parks.
 There can be so much information online about Universal Orlando that it can feel overwhelming, but this guide to Universal Orlando will help with all of that!

-There are so many facts that can feel simply overwhelming when you start, so this Universal Orlando guide will take you back to the absolute basics.
+There are so many factors that can feel simply overwhelming when you start, so this Universal Orlando guide will take you back to the absolute basics.

 - When To Visit Universal Orlando